MicrosoftDocs/VBA-Docs/api/Visio.IVBUndoUnit.UnitTypeLong.md

 ## Remarks

 If you are creating an undo unit for your solution, the **UnitTypeLong** property is one of the members of **IVBUndoUnit** that you must implement.
-You can use the **UnitTypeLong** value to identify your undo units.
+Use the **UnitTypeLong** value to identify your undo units.

  The **UnitTypeLong** value is optional, and you can and set the value to zero (0) when you implement the property.